-It’s giving nothing away to say, here facing the penultimate chapter, that we’re approaching the end.
+It’s giving nothing away to say, here facing the penultimate chapter, that we’re fast approaching the end.
 The perfect place to spend a few minutes pondering not only ends — before it is too late, for one thing — but beginnings and middles as well.
 One of those perforated works of Aristotle’s, his Poetics, is the earliest we have to expand on the importance of these concepts to the shape or structure of a story — in the Aristotelian instance, a story expressed in the dramatic form of tragedy.

 Nevertheless, the idea of narrative structure expounded by Aristotle is able to be — and is, often — generalized to include other story-forms, particularly popular ones such as films and novels.
 Many, many books and web-pages use the idea in useful frameworks and formulae for constructing and construing novels and screenplays; the emphasis being upon engaging, entertaining and gripping a reader or spectator.
 Readers disdaining the formulaic implication of such a practice might turn a blind eye, or temporarily suspend disbelief.

 For Aristotle, the most important thing in tragedy (for our purposes, “story”) is the plot, the “arrangement of incidents.”
 The plot is the imitation of a complete, whole action.
 Thus it has a beginning, a middle and an end: